 Section 4.
 Notice of Meetings and Adjourned Meetings: waivers of Notice. (a) Whenever stockholders are required or permitted to take any action at a meeting, the Corporation will provide a written notice of the meeting shall be given, which shall state the place, date and hour of the meeting, and, in the case of a special meeting, the purpose or purposes for which the meeting is called.
 Business transacted at any special meeting of stockholders shall be limited to the purpose or purposes for which the meeting is called.
+Business transacted at any special meeting of stockholders shall be limited to the purposes or purposes for which the meeting is called.
 Business transacted at any special meeting of stockholders shall be limited to the purposes stated in the notice.
-Unless otherwise provided by the General Corporation Law of the State of Delaware as the same exists or may hereafter be amended ("Delaware Law"), such notice shall be given not less than 10 nor more than 60 days before the date of the annual meeting, and not less than 30 nor more than 60 days before the date of any special meeting, to each stockholder of record entitled to vote at such meeting.
-Unless these By-Laws otherwise require, when a meeting adjourned to another time or place (whether or not a quorum is present), notice need not be given of the adjourned meeting if the time and place thereof are announced at the meeting at which the adjournment is taken.
-At the adjourned meeting, the Corporation may transact any business which might have been transacted at the original meeting.
+Unless otherwise provided by the General Corporation Law of the State of Delaware as the same exists or may hereafter be amended ("Delaware Law"), such notice shall be given not less than 10 nor more than 60 days before the date of the annual meeting, and not less than 30 nor more than 60 days before the date of any special meeting is called record entitled to vote at such meeting.
+Unless these By-Laws otherwise require, when a meeting is adjourned to another time or place (whether or not a quorum is present), notice need not be given of the adjourned meeting if the time and place thereof are announced at the meeting at which the adjournment is taken.
+At the adjourned meeting, the Corporation may transact any business which might have been notice of the adjourned meeting.
 If the adjournment is for more than 30 days, or after the adjournment a new record date is fixed for the adjourned meeting, a notice of the adjourned meeting shall be given to each stockholder of record entitled to vote at the meeting.